ZoneMinder/zoneminder/README.txt

 with,  and  to check your camera works.
 Please note that  just because  you  can see a video stream in these tools  does  not necessarily  guarantee  that  your  camera  will   work   with ZoneMinder.
-This is because most tools just 'map'  the  video image   through  onto  screen  memory  transparently   without intercepting it, whereas ZoneMinder needs to capture the image and, usually, inspect it.
+This is because most tools just `map'  the  video image   through  onto  screen  memory  transparently   without intercepting it, whereas ZoneMinder needs to capture the image and, usually, inspect it.
 This is called frame grabbing and to